Learn what steps you can take if your life insurance application has been denied

 Just because one company has declined your application doesn’t mean that all of them will.
 While many insurance companies keep records of applicants to share with other companies, this information can only be used for guidance.
 One company can’t deny your claim based on the assessment of another underwriter in a different company.
 That’s why you should never feel as though you are out of options if you’ve been denied.
 Life insurance companies vary in their products, underwriting guidelines, and levels of risk they are willing to assume.
 If you’ve been denied, talk to your agent about finding a company that might have a plan more in line with your needs.

 Wait And Make Adjustments

 Depending on the reason you were denied, sometimes the best idea is to simply wait.
-Some companies require certain amounts of time to have passed between the occurrence of an event and an application (like DUI/DWIs).
+Some companies require a certain period of time between the occurrence of an event and an application (like DUI/DWIs).
 If a medical condition has the possibility of improving, you can always apply when your health has improved.
 However, sometimes it is necessary to make adjustments to your lifestyle.
-For example, if you have been denied life insurance coverage because of your build (i.e. height and weight) or because of an unhealthy or risky habit, these barriers can be overcome if you’re willing to take the steps to do so.
+For example, if you have been denied life insurance coverage because of a health issue that can be remedied with diet and exercise, or because of an unhealthy or risky habit, these barriers can be overcome if you’re able to take the steps to do so.

 Applying for life insurance can be a daunting task to undertake; it's never easy to contemplate the end of life for you or a loved one.
 Still, having life insurance is an important safeguard to put in place for your family, so if you've had difficulties applying for life insurance, don't give up!
 Find a life insurance agent that you can trust to guide you through your options, because at the end of the day, there is simply no substitute for the peace of mind life insurance provides you and your family.

 When you’re filing a claim, great customer service is essential.
 Since 1896, Germania Insurance has been the Insurance Texans Trust for great coverage and outstanding customer service.
 But don’t take our word for it!
 Hear what our customers have to say.